biot-med/terraform-sample/README.md

 Modules form the core infrastructure of the project and are **shared across all environments**.
 This means the module code is the same whether you are working with `dev`, `staging`, or `prod`.

-Biot's terraform provider currently supported modules: Templates.
+BioT's terraform provider currently supported modules: Templates.

 ## Template Module